 This calculation may not give the correct National Insurance payable where an employee has more than one job and has been allowed by HMRC to defer National Insurance contributions from one of his jobs.
 This may happen where the total earnings from both jobs combined is above the Upper Earning Limit (UEL).
 In this case employee National Insurance is deducted at the lower rate of 2% on one of the jobs (i.e. at the rate normally applicable to earnings above the UEL).

-The calculator gives an average monthly value expected during the year.
-Actual amounts due in any month may vary slightly due to adjustments between months that take place over the tax year.
+The calculator gives expected monthly tax and National Insurance deductions for the selected tax year.
+Actual amounts of tax due in any month may vary slightly due to small adjustments between months that take place over the tax year.
+An "exact" calculation in which annual tax due is exactly divided by 12 so that no adjustments are needed between months may yield marginally different values.

 This calculator is only intended to give a calculation of tax and National Insurance under a simplified set of circumstances.
 Four Elms Bookkeeping accepts no liability for the use of output generated by this calculator.